150 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it does exclude those on certain treatments like high-dose steroids, chronic antibiotics that interfere with BCG, and oral type 2 diabetes drugs.
 It's best to discuss your specific medications with the trial team.

-Is the BCG vaccine generally safe for humans?
+Is there any evidence suggesting that the BCG vaccine is likely to be safe for humans?

 DL